 The one thing I did like, was all the “you are so cute pregnant” comments from everyone.
 I loved it.

 Tell the pregnant women in your life they look beautiful.
 I’m sure it will make their day!

 Most of my weight gain came in at the final weeks of pregnancy.. but before then I must say I was pretty much all belly so I didn’t really have it too bad.
 However, I am very much a control freak and I think most of my experience was dreadful because it was literally out of my control.
 Stretch marks didn’t appear until one of my final doctor visits when a nurse said “Wow no stretch marks, that’s great”.
 The next morning, they appeared.
 I will forever blame her, and she’s lucky I don’t recall her name! lol Cocoa Butter deserves all the credit for taking me almost all the way with zero marks.

 Pregnancy is truly one of Gods greatest gifts, and blessings.
 I know how fortunate I am to have conceived naturally and I don’t take it for granted.
 After all, I did it twice.
 I must have said I wouldn’t 100 times during pregnancy, and 1,000 times after giving birth.

 My pregnancy with Scarlett (2013) was just about the same as my pregnancy with Savannah (2011) My belly “popped” a bit sooner, and my morning sickness was the same.
 Only difference was having to feel like death and care for a toddler at the same time made things a bit harder.
 I gained less weight with Scarlett, and I credit that to chasing Savannah around.
 My girls are 22 Months apart.

 Check out my posts about the “Introductions” of my girls to read bits of their birth stories!

 P.S.
 Since starting this blog, I have realized I am always taking photos of others, and not having very many taken of myself.
-Here’s what I could find on my computer of my pregnancies…
+Here’s what I could find of my pregnancies…